syncfusion-content/winui-docs/winui/DataGrid/Rows.md

 ### Change the current row indicator

-You can change the CurrentRowIndicator in the row header by customizing the control template of `GridRowHeaderCell`.
+You can change the current row indicator in the row header by customizing the control template of `GridRowHeaderCell`.

 {% tabs %}
 {% highlight xaml %}